 There's instant amplification, No electricity needed...but plug one into an amp and they become gritty little screamers!

 Since the 1990's and the creation of online forums and auction sites, these old homemade guitars have been turning up for sale all across the country.
-The more people search attics and barns the more history of the instruments is uncovered.
+The more that people search though their attics and barns, the more history of these instruments is uncovered.

 It's exciting to see new stuff when it shows up for sale online.
 Ebay is king for finding old instruments.